 In late 2015, NEAC sought stakeholder feedback on draft guidance for families, whānau and friends on relevant ethical values and what they mean in practice.
-The guidance aims to assist families with everyday challenges, such as how to maintain independence while ensuring safety.
-A NEAC member presented a summary of NEAC's guidance at the New Zealand Dementia Summit in November.

-NEAC also developed draft advice to the Minister on what else needs to be done to support people with dementia and their families.
-NEAC will be seeking feedback on the draft advice in early 2016.
+NEAC also developed draft advice to the Associate Minister of Health on what else needs to be done to support people with dementia and their families.